 Linklaters is acknowledged as a market leader for, amongst others, corporate/M&A, banking, project finance, capital markets and Islamic finance transactions.
 The firm’s track record includes acting on some of the most significant and innovative deals in Dubai and the wider region.

+From our offices in Dubai and Abu Dhabi we cover transactions across the GCC, Africa, CEE and South Asia.
 The Middle Eastern practice works closely with our offices in all key financial centres including London, Singapore, New York and Hong Kong.
 We are well known for our ability to service the largest multi-jurisdictional transactions by deploying integrated, cross-practice teams from across our global network.

 We are one of the few firms in the region capable of advising on leading cross-border transactions, and our clients regularly instruct us on their most complex deals.